 Harber, and his long-time publishing partner, Irwin Manoim, started internet company BIG Media (Pty) Ltd in 2001 and this company is currently running sites such as www.southafrica.org.

 Harber was appointed Caxton Professor of Journalism and Media Studies in 2001.
 He writes a regular column in the Business Day.
 In 2010, he was Visiting Fellow at the Reuters Institute for the Study of Journalism, Green Templeton College, Oxford University.
+He is a member of the Board of Global Investigative Journalism Network and chair of the Freedom of Expression Institute.

 Declaration of interests: I solicit contributions for journalism training at Wits University from Media 24, Independent Newspapers, Avusa, Kagiso Media, Primedia and Caxton on a regular basis.
-Other funders of our programme activities include the SA Reserve Bank, the Open Society Foundation, OSISA, the Konrad Audenauer Foundation, the Valley Trust, the Raith Foundation and the Canon Collins Trust.
+Other funders of our programme activities include the SA Reserve Bank, Standard Bank, the Open Society Foundation, OSISA, the Konrad Audenauer Foundation, the Valley Trust, the Raith Foundation and the Canon Collins Trust.

 I own 26% of BIG Media (Pty) Ltd, where I chair the board of directors, and too few shares to amount to anything in the Mail & Guardian.
-Big Media in 2013 launched Mampoer Shorts (www.mampoer.co.za), an e-book publishing operation.

-I earn writing fees from a wide range of publications, but regularly from Business Day and BizCommunity.
 I have in recent months been paid for writing by Business Day, Beeld, Sunday Times, City Press, the Guardian, EyeWitness News, BizCommunity, and Mampoer Shorts (for my e-book on Naspers CEO Koos Bekker).

 In 2011, I received a research and travel grant from the Oppenheimer Fund and the Anderson Capelli Fund.

-My wife, Harriet Gavshon, is a television producer and owner of Quizzical Pictures (Pty) Ltd, and does work for the SABC, eTV, MNet and Discovery Channel, inter alia.
+My wife, Harriet Gavshon, is a television producer and shareholder of Quizzical Pictures (Pty) Ltd, and does work for the SABC, eTV, MNet and Discovery Channel, inter alia.
 Together, we own our house in Parkview, Johannesburg, and a house near Xai-Xai, Mozambique.
 I own two flats in central Johannesburg and one in central Durban, all of which are rented out.